lindonroberts/academic-website/content/authors/admin/old_news.md

 **News:**

+- (Dec-20) My paper [Inexact Derivative-Free Optimization for Bilevel Learning](https://arxiv.org/abs/2006.12674) with [Matthias Ehrhardt](https://mehrhardt.github.io/) (University of Bath) has been accepted by the [Journal of Mathematical Imaging and Vision](https://www.springer.com/journal/10851).
 - (Dec-20) I will be speaking about large-scale DFO methods at both [WoMBaT](https://wombat.mocao.org/) and the optimization stream of [AustMS](https://austms.org.au/meetings/annual-conferences/2020-austms-meeting/).
 - (Nov-20) New paper [Efficient Hyperparameter Tuning with Dynamic Accuracy Derivative-Free Optimization](https://arxiv.org/abs/2011.03151) with [Matthias Ehrhardt](https://mehrhardt.github.io/) (University of Bath) has been accepted for the [OPT2020 workshop](http://www.opt-ml.org/) at NeurIPS 2020.
 We introduce an efficient hyperparameter tuning algorithm with convergence guarantees.
 - (Oct-20) I'm delighted to receive the Reddick Prize from the [InFoMM CDT](https://www.maths.ox.ac.uk/study-here/postgraduate-study/industrially-focused-mathematical-modelling-epsrc-cdt) at the University of Oxford for my doctoral research!